vanieb/dash_movie/README.md

 ### What is this repository for? ###

-* Dashboard for News Website
+* Dashboard for Movies Website
-* Version: 0.10
+* Version: 1.00

 ### How do I get set up? ###